abhi-vinnakota/abhi-vinnakota/README.md

 ### Hi, I'm Abhi! 👋

-I'm currently a highschool senior at the Illinois Math and Science Academy.
-Please reach out if you want to collaborate on a project, learn more about me, or just talk!
+I'm currently an undergraduate student at the University of Illinois Urbana-Champaign studying Computer Science.
+Please reach out if you want to collaborate on a project, or learn more about me!

 - 🔭 I’m currently working on personal projects
 - 🌱 I’m currently learning React and Angular JS